-In the poly-tunnel we meet recent graduates from our FarmStart programme.
-They choose to work here because they can access affordable land, work alongside experienced growers, keep their costs lower by using Manchester Veg People’s shared marketing and distribution service and benefit from Kindling’s volunteers.
+In the polytunnel we meet recent graduates from our FarmStart programme.
+They choose to work here because they can access affordable land, work alongside experienced growers, keep their costs lower by using Manchester Veg People’s shared marketing and distribution service, and benefit from Kindling’s volunteers.

-I explain that the field of flowers in front of us is managed by a new local enterprise - supplying weddings, funerals and romantics across the Northwest!
+I explain that the field of flowers in front of us is managed by a new local enterprise - supplying weddings, funerals and romantics across the Northwest.
 The field to the left supplies flax to companies producing textiles, oil and construction materials.

 The aroma of fresh baking wafting from the Social Enterprise Hub makes us hungry, and as we enter the café it is bustling with people.
 You hear a group in animated discussion about engaging communities in climate change solutions.
-"It sounds interesting in theory" you comment, and one of them responds that it is far from "theoretical.
-“I can't wait to talk to people at home in Stoke about these ideas.
+"It sounds interesting in theory" you comment, and one of them responds that it is far from theoretical.
+“I can't wait to talk to people at home in Liverpool about these ideas.
 It won't be easy, but I'm building a great network of support here.”

 After lunch you help carry beer (brewed using our own barley) over from the micro-brewery to our camping barn.
 We are celebrating the conclusion of the ecological self-build training programme, run in partnership with a housing association.
 Building on a local brownfield site it has enabled young people to stay living in their local community and taught them green building skills.

-I excuse myself as I need to go into a planning meeting for our AGM, we’re expecting several hundred Members to come this year.
+I excuse myself as I need to go into a planning meeting for our AGM, we’re expecting several hundred members to come this year.
 You look surprised and I smile.
 "That's nothing" I say.
 "They're hosting Question Time here next month, and that's loads more work!”